mavcook/betty_mail/README.md

 ./run.sh
 ```

 If evertying looks good, edit run.sh to have --no-dry-run, and run again.
-You're emails should be sending!
+Your emails should be sending!